-Our most popular Associate degree is the General Direct Transfer degree.
+Our most popular associate program is the General Direct Transfer degree.
 We also have the Business and Entrepreneurship, Public and Tribal Administration, Early Childhood Education, Life Sciences and Chemical Dependency Studies.

 We are a small campus, with a staff committed to excellence and knowledgeable in their area of study.
 We have:

 Welcome to our Site, on-line or in person.
 We offer services to the Port Gamble S’Klallam Tribal and Suquamish Tribal communities, as well as to the greater Kitsap County Region.
 We do have independent learning students from around the Puget Sound and Olympic Peninsula region as well.
 All are warmly welcomed here.

 Francine Swift, MC, University of Washington: certified teacher, S’Klallam language, NWIC Site Manager, Port Gamble S’Klallam.